racket/rhombus/enforestation/0000-enforestation.md

 transformers that work in different contexts.
 Multiple transformers might be mapped to an identifier or operator in the default space through structure-type properties.
-The choice of using a single value or mapping in different spaces may depend on the sitation and whether a default-space mapping exists already; supporting both layers of distinction provides flexibility and extensibility.
+The choice of using a single value or mapping in different spaces may depend on the situation and whether a default-space mapping exists already; supporting both layers of distinction provides flexibility and extensibility.